sarajuliefrajtova/english-for-designer/06-thesis/index.md

 #### Welcome,
 My name is Sara Julie.
-For my bachelor thesis I chose to create a design and implementation of a visual interface for a mobile application for the Regional Gallery in Liberec
+For my bachelor thesis I chose to create a design and implementation of a visual interface for a mobile application for the Museum of Fine Arts Liberec.